 JD: I don’t know how long this will take, and I don’t know the way we will get there yet, but some of things that I believe HOPE will provide eventually include access to specialty care.
-We have some incredible primary care providers, physician assistants and nurse practitioners, and two physicians.
-Our providers give excellent care but there are times that we need to consult with a specialist.
+We have some incredible primary care providers - physician assistants, nurse practitioners, and two physicians - who give excellent care but there are times that we need to consult with a specialist.

 I also would love to bring in more spiritual care.
 I would love to see us partner with various churches to bring in volunteer chaplains who could meet with patients if the need arose, or if the patient asked to speak with a pastor or a chaplain.
 We often have patients who ask for that.

 A few things could be very helpful even beyond medicine.
 Health care is all about social determinants of health, so it goes beyond just being able to see a primary care provider.
-One of those things is a jobs program, something to provide our patients – even those maybe too sick to hold down a regular job – a way to contribute and earn an income.
-Also I’d like to have social workers, community health workers, to connect patients with other resources that impact the social determinants such as food resources and housing – with whatever they need.
+One of those things is a jobs program, something to provide our patients – even those who may be too sick to hold down a regular job – a way to contribute and earn an income.
+Also I’d like to have social workers and community health workers to connect patients with other resources that impact the social determinants such as food resources and housing.
 And a lot of our folks, our patients, are just plain lonely.
 So could we create some sort of a support network where they’re connected with other people who are also lonely?
 Loneliness itself is a disease, or contributes to it, sort of like hopelessness.
 I’d like to create more structures to connect and support people.

 I also would love for HOPE to expand into new communities.
 As our Director of Medical Services Amanda Perry – who has been with HOPE for fifteen years – said, “There’s no place like HOPE.
 Why should it only be here?”
 And it’s true.
-HOPE provides a unique kind of care, yet we’re in a rural area.
+HOPE provides a unique kind of care, yet we’re in a rural area that's not very population-dense.
 So how can we connect more patients with the care that we give.
 I don’t have the answer to that yet, but I’m praying about it.

-ELF: What are the things that you think that HOPE does exceptionally well?
+ELF: What are the things that you think HOPE does exceptionally well?